Marko-S-O/SimpleGymTracker/UserInstructions.md

 4.  **OLD PRS** (old programs) tab: View old programs, re-activate them and initialize a workout session from an old program.
 5.  **Refresh** function: synchronized the data fed in another device to the current device.

 You can switch between the tabs freely to access their respective features.
-The data in tabs is preserved during use of other transfers.
+The data in tabs is preserved during use of other tabs.

 # WORKOUT Tab